 Step 5: Migrate your data

-Step A: First, you’ll need to export all of your Shopify data from the Shopify admin panel.
-To do this, go to “Products” in the admin panel and then click on the “Export” button.
+Step 1: Export all of your Shopify data from the Shopify admin panel.
+To do this, go to Products in the admin panel and then click on the Export button.

 Choose the file format (such as CSV) you want to save the data in and then choose all of the data you want to export.
 This will include product and collection pages, customer data, order history, and so on.
 Once done, download the CSV file.

-Step B: Once you have your CSV file, the next step is to upload it to WordPress.
-To do this, go to your WordPress dashboard and then WooCommerce —> Products.
+Step 2: Once you have your CSV file, the next step is to upload it to WordPress.
+To do this, go to your WordPress dashboard and then WooCommerce > Products.

 Tip: As someone running an online business, your job should be to focus on the business aspect of things without worrying about technical aspects of site building such as creating a data backup plan.